West Sulawesi

-West Sulawesi (Sulawesi Barat), covering a land area of 17,152.99 km^{2} with its capital at Mamuju, is a province of Indonesia on the western side of Sulawesi (formerly Celebes) island, consisting 6 regencies (kabupaten), namely Polewali Mandar, Mamasa, Majene, Mamuju, Central Mamuju and Pasangkayu (formerly called North Mamuju).
+West Sulawesi (Sulawesi Barat), covering a land area of 16,590.67 km^{2} with its capital at Mamuju, is a province of Indonesia on the western side of Sulawesi (formerly Celebes) island, consisting of six regencies (kabupaten), namely Polewali Mandar, Mamasa, Majene, Mamuju, Central Mamuju and Pasangkayu (formerly called North Mamuju).

 History

 On 11 December 2019, a team of researchers led by Dr. Maxime Aubert announced the discovery of the oldest hunting scenes in prehistoric art in the world which is more than 44,000 years old from the limestone cave of Leang Bulu’ Sipong 4.
 Archaeologists determined the age of the depiction of hunting a pig and buffalo thanks to the calcite ‘popcorn’, different isotope levels of radioactive uranium and thorium.

 Geography

+Tree-cover loss year in West Sulawesi, 2001-2024, from the Global Forest Change dataset.

 The West Sulawesi Province, borders the provinces of South Sulawesi and Central Sulawesi to the east, Makassar Strait to the west, and the Pacific Ocean to the south.
 The province also shares maritime borders with East Kalimantan and South Kalimantan to the west.

 Gandang Dewata National Park, with its core at and around Gandang Dewata mountain, forms the centre of province.
 Karama River and Lariang River which rises in Donggala Regency of Central Sulawesi goes on to form part of the border between Central Sulawesi and West Sulawesi and enters the Macassar Strait just past the town of Lariang, are the major rivers which drain the province.
 Balabalagan Islands in Mamuju Regency are also part of the province.
 The islands rest on a coral reef, itself placed on an undersea bank which extends out from Kalimantan, presenting a major hazard to navigation; the Admiralty Pilot has warned that "No vessel should venture among [them] without local knowledge."